-Key Auditing Issues Major Auditing Activities Conducted (1) Status of Group companies' management of business Audits Conducted via Interviews with Management Teams of Group Companies 1 Visited five Group companies outside of Japan (Singapore, Indonesia, and Thailand) 2 Held lectures by full-time Audit and Supervisory Committee Members and interviews with senior management at major Group companies in Japan 2) Monitoring of the execution of duties by Directors and the process for determining director nomination and remuneration Interviews and Exchange of Opinions with the Management Team Conducted regular meetings with the President and CEO Full-time Audit and Supervisory Committee Members participated as members of the discretionary Nomination and Compensation Advisory Committee and monitored the status of examination and deliberation concerning nomination and remuneration (as one of the functions of the Audit and Supervisory Committee) 3) Exchange of opinions and information with Outside Directors who are not Audit and Supervisory Committee Members Opinion Exchange Meetings in Remote and Face-to-face Formats 1 Audit and Supervisory Committee Members, Outside Directors who are not Audit and Supervisory Committee Members, an the head of the Internal Audit Division met to exchange opinions on measures necessary to prevent structural conflicts of interest between controlling shareholders and minority shareholders 2 Individual meetings and exchange of opinions conducted with Outside Directors who are not Audit and Supervisory Committee Members 4) Communication with accounting auditors Exchange of Opinions and Discussions on a Regular/Irregular Basis 1 Held quarterly meetings to share input on audit-related themes 2 Held meetings for the accounting auditor to announce the status of audits on quarterly financial results (including exchang ing opinions on KAMs) 3 Discussed other important topics related to auditing 5) Cooperation with the Internal Audit Division Efforts to Establish an Audit System in Collaboration with the Internal Audit Division (1) Jointly developed an annual audit plan and gave joint explanation of the plan to the Board of Directors (2) Head of the Internal Audit Division attended monthly meetings of the Audit and Supervisory Committee (3) Conducted visits and inspections of Group companies outside of Japan as a collaborative effort (3) Strengthened collaboration through dual reporting line (4) Dual Reporting Line (5) Under Japan's revised Corporate Governance Code, a dual reporting line system is encouraged, where the Internal Audit Division reports directly to the Board of Directors and the Audit and Supervisory Committee (Audit & Supervisory Board).
-(5) If the Internal Audit Division is under the direction and control of only the CEO of the Board of Directors or other such circumstances.
-The division will not be able to sufficiently function independently in the event of fraud by senior management.
-Therefore, the same information is
+Key Auditing Issues Major Auditing Activities Conducted (1) Status of Group companies' management of business Audits Conducted via Interviews with Management Teams of Group Companies 1 Visited five Group companies outside of Japan (Singapore, Indonesia, and Thailand) 2 Held lectures by full-time Audit and Supervisory Committee Members and interviews with senior management at major Group companies in Japan (2) Monitoring of the execution of duties by Directors and the process for determining director nomination and remuneration Interviews and Exchange of Opinions with the Management Team Conducted regular meetings with the President and CEO Full-time Audit and Supervisory Committee Members participated as members of the discretionary Nomination and Compensation Advisory Committee and monitored the status of examination and deliberation concerning nomination and remuneration (as one of the functions of the Audit and Supervisory Committee) (3) Exchange of opinions and information with Outside Directors who are not Audit and Supervisory Committee Members Opinion Exchange Meetings in Remote and Face-to-face Formats 1 Audit and Supervisory Committee Members, Outside Directors who are not Audit and Supervisory Committee Members, and the head of the Internal Audit Division met to exchange opinions on measures necessary to prevent structural conflicts of interest between controlling shareholders and minority shareholders 2 Individual meetings and exchange of opinions conducted with Outside Directors who are not Audit and Supervisory Committee Members, and minority shareholders (4) Communication with accounting auditors Exchange of Opinions and Discussions on a Regular/Irregular Basis 1 Held quarterly meetings to share input on audit-related themes 2 Held meetings for the accounting auditor to announce the status of audits on quarterly financial results (including exchanging opinions on KAMs) 3 Discussed other important topics related to auditing (5) Cooperation with the Internal Audit Division Efforts to Establish an Audit System in Collaboration with the Internal Audit Division Jointly developed an annual audit plan and gave joint explanation of the plan to the Board of Directors Head of the Internal Audit Division attended monthly meetings of the Audit and Supervisory Committee Conducted visits and inspections of Group companies outside of Japan as a collaborative effort Strengthened collaboration through dual reporting line Dual Reporting Line Under Japan's revised Corporate Governance Code, a dual reporting line system is encouraged, where the Internal Audit Division reports directly to the Board of Directors and the Audit and Supervisory Committee (Audit &amp; Supervisory Board).
+If the Internal Audit Division is under the direction and control of only the CEO of the Board of Directors or other such circumstances, the division will not be able to sufficiently function independently in the event of fraud by senior management.
+Therefore, the same information is reported to the Audit and Supervisory Committee (Audit &amp; Supervisory Committee (Audit &amp; Supervisory Board) at the same time.